 Put simply, the idea is to either make quick changes to an existing ‘stock’ motor controller.
 This could be changes in shape, size, component specifications, connectors, outputs etc. or to add a plugin board that can help achieve a desired outcome.
-Typical plugin board functions woudl include (but not be limited to);
+Typical plugin board functions would include (but not be limited to);

-- Add a communications interface – for example RS485, CANbus, Modbus etc.
+for example RS485, CANbus, Modbus etc.

-- Add an HMI – we can create range of plugin HMIs which can help you get the most out of your controller.
+we can create range of plugin HMIs which can help you get the most out of your controller.
 These can go from simple button interfaces up to touch screen HMIs or remote control systems.

-- Use a plugin board to enable compatibility with other components.
 Typical examples here include eternal power supply boards that can help power an encoder, hall sensors or related hardware that may be critical to a particular application.

-- Help integrate with other features – examples include encoders, hall sensors or related sensor inputs.
+examples include encoders, hall sensors or related sensor inputs.
 Plugin boards can be used to interface (where required) or power external sensors where required.

 we can add remote communications technology to all boards to enable remote control.

 depending on the specific details it is possible to use plugin boards to create IoT connectivity with a range of our stock controllers.

 A very good question!

-In general terms the phrase ‘plugin board’ derives from the fact that they will literally plug in to the existing board, either via a box header or similar connector.
+In general terms, the phrase ‘plugin board’ derives from the fact that they will literally plug in to the existing board, either via a box header or similar connector.
 However, the term is used rather broadly and it is often useful to think of them as ‘extension boards’ or ‘add-on boards’.
 Typical examples of how a ‘plugin board’ can be connected include;

-- Plugged in directly onto the PCB via the box header or other connectors.
+Plugged in directly onto the PCB via the box header or other connectors.

-- Connected via a standard ribbon cable and/or related assembly.
+Connected via a standard ribbon cable and/or related assembly.

-- Connected via a custom made loom.
+Connected via a custom made loom.

-- Connected via remote communication.
+Connected via remote communication.